Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

 <a name="Add_UserImpersonation">

-## Add the User Impersonation API Permission
+## Add the User Impersonation API permission
   The user_impersonation permission is used to read Azure Sentinel incidents.
   Additional API permissions are required for the Incident Response playbook.
 These are specified in the [Incident Response playbook deployment instructions](./Playbooks/Illusive-SentinelIncident-Response).